A

 Offsetting

-This is when you use the balance in your current and/or savings accounts against your mortgage balance, and pay interest on the difference only.
+This is when you use the balance in your current and/or savings accounts against your mortgage balance, and pay interest only on the difference.
 Although it is possible to reduce the total amount of interest you will pay on your mortgage, you will not earn interest on your credit balance.

 Overdraft

-This facility is often offered with bank accounts, allowing you to take out more money than is in your account, up to an agreed limit.
+This facility is often offered with bank accounts, and allows you to take out more money than is in your account, up to an agreed limit.
 Some banks will charge you a fee if you go over your overdraft limit.

 P